franciscarino/express-jobly/readme.md

 route:
 - logically select getAll or getSome based on query string if query string is length zero
 - handle min>max
-- error handling on validation for no extra query fields passed in

 route test:
 - happy route for no query string